 Concept and benefits of innovations

 In the context of private sector development, “innovation is understood as the commercially successful introduction or implementation of a technical or organisational innovation.”
 It can be the result of the development of new products or processes, or improvements of existing ones.
-It also includes the adaptation and introduction of products and processes to new markets (BMZ Working Group on ‘Promoting Innovation Systems’).
+It also includes the adaptation and introduction of products and processes to new markets (German DC Working Group on ‘Promoting Innovation Systems’).

 Innovative products and processes are crucial for increasing the competitiveness, growth and employment generation of individual enterprises and developing economies as a whole.
 They also have the potential to address specific needs of poor producers and consumers, such as affordable, pro-poor technologies or agricultural innovations.